matthewstory/mattrideshis.bike/_posts/2017-08-23-silca-roll-premio.markdown

 ![Like Your Bike Has a Mullet]({{ "/assets/posts/gear/reviews/silca/dangle-open.jpg" | relative_url }})

-I personally have had to replace a set of tire levers and a multi-tool because of this, and if you think I'm alone here's another Seat Roll Premio user recounting the first time they used the product:
+I have personally had to replace a set of tire levers and a multi-tool because of this, and if you think I'm the only one that's lost gear becasue of this, think again.
+Here's another Seat Roll Premio user recounting the first time he used the product:

 > The first time I used it it flew open and sent my stuff flying across Main Street.